AXO Bid Day

 What is Panhellenic Primary Recruitment?

 Panhellenic Primary Recruitment is a formalized mutual selection process by which a student is guaranteed to see all 16 chapters at Iowa State University who are members of the Collegiate Panhellenic Council.
 It is the main process the National Panhellenic Conference sororities use to recruit new members.
-The students begin by seeing all 16 chapters during the first round and then narrow options through a mutual selection process for remaining event.
+The students begin by seeing 15 chapters during the first round and then narrow options through a mutual selection process for remaining events.

-Participation in formal recruitment does not guarantee an invitation to join a sorority, nor does it obligate a student to join.
-However, almost students participating in formal recruitment over the last 5 years have years have joined a NPC sorority at the weeks conclusion.
+Participation in Primary Recruitment does not guarantee an invitation to join a sorority, nor does it obligate a student to join.
+However, almost all students participating in Primary Recruitment over the last 5 years have years have joined an NPC sorority at the week's conclusion.

 College is a time to explore who you are, what matters to you, and what value you want to bring to the world!
 And joining a sorority is about finding your people – the women who will cheer you on and challenge you along the way.
 Your future sisters will be there to support you as you learn all that you’re capable of, and through the sorority experience you’ll tap into your potential through exploring leadership, giving back to the community, and serving others.
 The Collegiate Panhellenic Council offers the perfect opportunity for you to learn more about finding your people and finding where you belong!